-Autodesk believes that the principal factors affecting competition in its markets are product reliability, performance, ease of use, range of useful features, continuing product enhancements, reputation, price and training.
+Autodesk believes that the principal factors affecting competition in its markets are price, product reliability, performance, range of useful features, continuing product enhancements, reputation, and training.
 In addition, the availability of third-party application software is a competitive factor within the CAD market.
 Autodesk believes that it competes favorably in these areas and that its competitive position will depend, in part, upon its continued ability to enhance existing products, and to develop and market new products.

-In April 1998, the Company received notice that the Federal Trade Commission ("FTC") has undertaken a nonpublic investigation to determine whether Autodesk or others have engaged in or are engaging in unfair methods of competition.
+In April 1998, the Company received notice that the Federal Trade Commission ("FTC") has undertaken a nonpublic investigation of its business practices.
 The FTC has not made any claims or allegations regarding the Company's current business practices or policies, nor have any charges been filed.
 Autodesk intends to cooperate fully with the FTC in its inquiry.
 The Company does not believe that the investigation will have a material adverse impact on its business or consolidated results of operations.

 Fluctuations in quarterly operating results.
-Autodesk has experienced fluctuations in operating results in interim periods in certain geographic regions due to seasonality.
-The Company's operating results in Europe during the third fiscal quarter are usually impacted by a slow summer period while the Asia Pacific operations typically experience seasonal slowing in the third and fourth fiscal quarters.
+From time to time, the Company experiences fluctuations in its quarterly operations as a result of periodic release cycles, competitive factors and general economic conditions among other things.
+In addition, the Company has experienced fluctuations in operating results in interim periods in certain geographic regions due to seasonality.
+In particular, the Company's operating results in Europe during the third fiscal quarter are usually impacted by a slow summer period while the Asia Pacific operations typically experience seasonal slowing in the third and fourth fiscal quarters.